Updated on June 30, 2021 by Lyric Fergusson

 (Most sturdy — $)

-Why it’s great: This vest is best known for its sturdiness and all of the weighted options you can choose from, including 40, 50, 60, 70, 80, 100, and 150 pounds.
+Why it’s great: This vest is best known for its sturdiness.
+It has lots of weighted options you can choose from, including 40, 50, 60, 70, 80, 100, and 150 pounds.
 It’s weighted using several small bricks, with the amount depending on the size vest you choose.
 The vest is made with reinforced nylon and polyester, has padded shoulder straps for comfort, and reflective strips for safety in the dark.
 Though it’s a pretty simple design, it’s affordable, compact, and customizable for a simple but effective workout!

 Keep in mind: This is a very sturdy-feeling and sturdy-looking vest.
 Because of this, there may not be as much airflow if you’re exercising (or living) in a hot or humid environment.

 Good for: Those who want a sturdy and strong weighted vest, with perhaps a lot of weight on them!

 (Most form fitting — $)

 Why it’s great: This weighted vest, designed with an H-shape, may just be perfect to add to your fitness routine.
 It has a mesh storage pocket on the back big enough to carry your cell phone, earbuds, or keys.
 Plus, it has a reflective band for safety and an adjustable belt in the front to reduce bounce.
 This vest comes in multiple color options, including black, blue, gray, and purple.
 You also have the option for 8, 12, 16, or 20 pounds – and while the weight isn’t adjustable, the design gives the ability for airflow and circulation, so you don’t feel stifled if working out in the heat.

 Keep in mind: This one has matching ankle weights, but you’ll have to purchase those separately.

 Good for: Those who exercise in hot weather and want airflow just as much as they want a good workout!